Sign Language Club (SLK)

-Sigma Lambda Kappa (SLK) is a registered student organization with UALR’s Office of Campus Life student organization, comprised of students taking classes in the Interpretation: ASL/English Program.
+The Sign Language Club, also known as Sigma Lambda Kappa (SLK), is a registered student organization with UALR’s Office of Campus Life student organization, comprised of students taking classes in the Interpretation: ASL/English Program.
 Many SLK members are working toward and AA degree or BA degree in interpretation.
 Others are taking American Sign Language classes to satisfy second language requirements at the university.

 The purpose of SLK is to provide the UALR campus with an organization of persons who share a common interest in communication between individuals who are hearing, deaf, deaf-blind, or hard of hearing.
 This is accomplished through informal social environments and activities that promote interaction on campus and in the community.
 The organization also promotes “Deaf Awareness” and educational information that will help the public learn about deafness and the language and cultural issues associate with it.